NannGitUser/Pewlett-Hackard-Analysis/README.md

 * Our mentorship program can help alleviate this, but only if we expand the eligibility.
 * Our employee database is inefficient for common queries and we need to scrub two databases and create separate database for historic queries.

+### Notes
+The wording for the challenges were a bit confusing.
+I kept checking the instructions word for word.
+The query for retiring employees (retiring_titles.csv) is supposed to be taken from our previous retirement titles query, which consists of employees born from 1952-1955.
+It would've made more sense you were to use the employees table and take people born from 1955 to 1965 (people that were going to be retire after the list).
+Seeing as you were going looking for a summarized table instead of a list like the previous query, it sort of makes sense.
+I really wish the writing was more clear.